Run app

 <img src='public/image.jpg'/>"

-folder static, any resource placed there can be accessed via the browser eg. http://localhost:3000/public/image.jpg
+})By making the public/ folder static, any resource placed there can be accessed via the browser eg. http://localhost:3000/public/image.jpg

 /your-own-path